Em-Seven/Raspberry_PI_home_server/PROJECT_LOG.md

 ---

 ## Storage & Mounting
--The disk is automatically mounted at boot using /etc/fstab.
+- The disk is automatically mounted at boot using /etc/fstab.
-- **Backups**
+- Backups:
   - Automated daily backups using rsync
   - Covers:
     - Home directories